e1quem/VolatilityAnalysis/README.md

 This model assumes that volatility follows a stochastic differential equation:
 $$d\sigma_t = \kappa (\mu - \sigma_t) dt + \sigma_{ou} dW_t$$

-In this model, $\kappa$ represents the mean reversion speed. $\mu$ is the long-term mean volatility equilibrium of the market. $\sigma_ou$ is the volatility of the volatility: is inherent noise of the volatility process itself.
+In this model, $\kappa$ represents the mean reversion speed. $\mu$ is the long-term mean volatility equilibrium of the market. $\sigma_ou$ is the volatility of the volatility: the inherent noise of the volatility process itself.

 We estimate these parameters by fitting an AR(1) process on rolling realized volatility.
-The rolling window was arbitrarly chosen.
-This OU model can be run on multiple markets, and obtains sufficiently high accuracy.
+The 20 periods rolling window was arbitrarly chosen.
+This OU model can be run on multiple markets, and obtains relatively high accuracy.

 ```
 Will_Phan_Văn_Giang_be_the_next_President_of_Vietnam?_0.4.csv...